tjouan/timestamp_api/README.md

 ### What's not implemented yet ?

 * [ ] _all other models_ :scream:
+* [ ] _almost all write operations_
 * [ ] `has_many` relationships
 * [ ] document and integrate [Inch-CI](https://inch-ci.org)
 * [ ] timers

+Any help is lovely appreciated to complete the full feature set :heart:

 ## Development